By Chris Sheehan. (Article written in 2001 for a local newspaper in Wales)

 Recognising that many difficulties arise from the concepts of beginnings and ends, rather than seeing things change and merge into other forms, this article begins with me as a twenty year old when I was “lucky” enough to meet and begin a fourteen year friendship with the Meditation Master, John Garrie, Roshi.

 Roshi John was a brilliant and unique teacher of freedom through the ancient ways of Satipatthana and Zen.
-As with all great Zen Masters he was controversial and iconoclastic, who with directness and fathomless compassion brought the Spiritual path down to its bare bones and made it relevant to the modern western mind (even getting through to one of his more stubborn and stupid of Students – He would often refer to me as His boy!).
+As with all great Zen Masters he was controversial and iconoclastic, who with directness and fathomless compassion brought the Spiritual path down to its bare bones and made it relevant to the modern western mind and life.

 This practice gave me skills as a Healer and insight into the true origin of dis-ease, the removal of blocks to change and the establishment of balance and health.
 Later I found my healing expression in the Healing-Shiatsu form; an application of mindfulness meditation to Shiatsu.